 “I am grateful [for] all the support from other agencies, as well as my leadership, in making this happen,” said Tech.
 Sgt.
-Adam Olson, 736th AMXS Home Station Check dock chief and brainchild of the new gym.
+Adam Olson, 736th Aircraft Maintenance Squadron Home Station Check dock chief.
 “At least three to four agencies helped us with donating some of their innovation funds.”

-Olson’s inspiration for the new gym came from experiencing several deployments, during which he observed that morale was always high.
+Olson, who helped throughout the entire project, drew inspiration for the new gym from deployment experiences, during which he observed that morale was always high.

-“We have the work side down here … but for the long time, the perception was that the morale was really sagging around here,” said Olson.
-“On the other hand, across the pond, being deployed, we call it a working vacation because the morale is so high over there.
+“We have the work side down here … but for a long time, the perception was that the morale was really sagging,” said Olson.
+“On the other hand, across the pond, being deployed, we call it a working vacation, because the morale is so high over there.
 We take care of each other so well over there.
 I was trying to find any and all aspects that I could find in the deployed environment that boosted morale to bring here.
-One of the main things is having our own gym (close by) where we could all go work out together and still being easily contacted if needed.”
+One of the main things is having our own gym (close by), where we could all go work out together and still being easily contacted if needed.”

 The flight line is a 24/7 operation and members on shift need to be available if called upon.
 Having the gym in close proximity to duty locations keeps Airmen accessible if the call comes in for support.